Chicken Molting

 The severity and pattern of feather loss can vary widely among chickens.
 Some experience a more uniform shedding and regrowth, while others may lose feathers in large patches, significantly altering their appearance.

-Observing these physical changes is vital for chicken keepers, as it signals the need for increased nutritional support and possibly adjustments in the coop to protect more exposed chickens from the elements during their vulnerable moulting period.
+Observing these physical changes is vital for chicken keepers, as it signals the need for increased nutritional support and possibly adjustments in the coop to protect more exposed chickens from the elements during their vulnerable molting period.

 2.2.
 Behavioral Changes